 What pumpkin varieties can I use?

-I’d 100% recommend you use red Kuri squash for this pumpkin stir-fry recupe.
-It has a subtle sweet flavour, a dense texture, and falls apart slightly throughout the cooking process to give more flavour to the sauce.
+I’d 100% recommend you use Red Kuri squash for this pumpkin stir-fry recipe.
+It has a subtle sweet flavor, a dense texture, and falls apart slightly throughout the cooking process to give more flavour to the sauce.

 How to make pumpkin stir-fry